 Consequently, we offer a unique approach to couples’ work, one that emphases the roots of the problems: loss of connection, trust, fun, mystery, intimacy, and adventure.

-Most of the couples whom we serve are overwhelmed by the demands of day-to-day life: kids, career, aging parents, different libidos.
+Most couples we serve are overwhelmed by the demands of day-to-day life: kids, career, aging parents, different libidos.

-Their ability to navigate these demands is hampered by their avoidance of taking risks with each other that would otherwise foster greater intimacy.
+Their ability to navigate life demands is hampered by avoiding taking risks and expressing vulnerability with each other that would foster greater intimacy.
 More, they avoid conflict for fear that conflicts signal something bad about the relationship.
+(Clue: It doesn’t.)

-Avoiding risks and conflict are at the core of nearly all relationship problems.
-Imagine what it would be like to take risks and to address conflict healthfully with one another!
+Avoiding risks, vulnerability and conflict are at the core of nearly all relationship problems.
+Imagine what it would be like to take risks, express vulnerability and address conflict healthfully with one another!
 That’s magic.

 Our successful couples don’t have to imagine what it’s like to turn around their relationship and getting back on course; they experience it.
 They’ve turned off the pause button on their relationship’s progression and pushed play!
 They’re taking action by owning their contribution to the problem thus creating the space for healing and reconciliation.